Understanding Desirable Snorkeling Camera Features

 Notice below, the Olympus TG-6, the most popular waterproof camera, has an F2.0 to F4.9 lens.

 Hey, we also share a lot of snorkeling camera and photography tips in our free monthly newsletter.

 Just so you know, shutter speeds are a measurement of time.
 So a faster shutter speed lets in less light.
 A 1s (one second) shutter speed lets in way more light than 1/250s (two hundred fiftieths of a second).
 For snorkeling, faster shutter speeds are nearly always more useful (since you can’t use a tripod).

-Just remember, the shutter controls stopping motion, and the aperture controls depth of field.
+Just remember these important snorkeling camera features: the shutter controls stopping motion, and the aperture controls depth of field.
 When you increase one, you have to decrease the other, so that you maintain a correct exposure.

-So having a camera with good high ISO capability is valuable.
+So it’s great if one of your snorkeling camera features is good high ISO capability.
 It is sort of like having a fast lens, in that it can help you increase your shutter speeds and stop motion.

 But that only helps with hand motion.
 If a fish is moving, it won’t stop that motion.
 So image stabilization is only so helpful with snorkeling photography.
 Still it is worth having.

 Read more about the different types of image stabilization here.

 I almost never use a flash with snorkeling photography.
 Yet most underwater photography guides you read will tell you have to have a big external flash.
 That advice is for divers, for whom a big external flash is a necessity, for two reasons.
 One, they are deeper underwater, and there is less light.
 Two, because of the depth they loose a great amount of color in their subjects.